linucksrox/hugoblog/content/about.md

 ---
 title: "About Me"
-date: 2025-03-03
+date: 2026-03-03
 ---

 I'm always seeking out new techhnology and trying out new systems on my homelab.
 Over time I've added more and more systems to my homelab that I use daily.
 I prefer open source software when possible over proprietary solutions, but also understand the pros/cons of when it makes sense to use paid (supported) solutions.
 I also try to give back by sharing my experience and knowledge with other people on community forums like [Nextcloud](https://help.nextcloud.com) and [Reddit](https://reddit.com), along with sharing detailed documention right here on my blog to help fill some gaps.

 My Home Lab
 ---
-My short-medium term goal is to replace my old 2U HP DL380p Gen8 server with 3 Minisforum MS-01 units.
-I currently have 2 of those clustered with the old server, for a total of 3 hosts.
+My short term goal is to replace my old 2U HP DL380p Gen8 server with 3 Minisforum MS-01 units.
+I currently have 3 of those clustpered with the old server, for a total of 4 hosts.
 This is great for learning about Proxmox clustering, high availability and practicing managing a more enterprise-y type of setup.
 It also makes it possible (along with Kubernetes and other systems) to perform hardware maintenance with no downtime.
 Overkill for a homelab, but this is what keeps me sharp!

+I recently wired these up using a Unifi Aggregation switch (8 10G networking ports) and split out a bunch of stuff on different VLANs.
+This really helped with both Proxmox cluster performance but more importantly Longhorn storage performance for the Talos cluster.
+I use the v2 data engine for that BTW, and it has been for the most part rock-solid.

 I have a separate OPNSense box for my firewall, allowing me to take full advantage of my 1gig fiber internet connection.